eiffel-community/eiffel/eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md

 __Description:__ A location where a description of the test case can be retrieved.

 ##### data.batches.recipes.constraints
-__Type:__ String
+__Type:__ Object
-__Required:__ Yes
+__Required:__ No
-__Description:__ A URI identifying the constraints of the test execution recipe.
-Eiffel does not prescribe the format of the constraints document, but recognizes that the nature and syntax of such a document varies with technology domains and test execution frameworks.
-That being said, there are three questions that typically need to be answered in such a document: what is the item under test, in what kind of environment is it to be tested, and what are the test parameters?
+__Description:__ Any constraints of the execution.
+The syntax of this object is not controlled, as the nature of such constraints are highly dependent on technology domain and test execution framework.
+That being said, there are three questions that typically need to be answered: what is the item under test, in what kind of environment is it to be tested, and what are the test parameters?

 ## Version History
 | Version   | Introducing Commit |